Pennsylvania Chafee Education and Training Grant Program

 - Not be in default on a federal student loan

-The maximum award under this program is $4,000 per academic year.
+The maximum award under this program for 2014-2015 has not been determined.
 However, no award may exceed your cost of attendance minus any other financial aid you receive.

 Awards are contingent on federal funding and are not guaranteed.
 New applicants are awarded on a first-come, first-served basis.

 - Complete the FAFSA (Free Application for Federal Student Aid).

 - Download and complete the Pennsylvania Chafee Education and Training Grant Program Application (PDF).